Bed Bugs Are Real…

 How Do I Get Rid Of Bed Bugs?

-Bed bugs are extremely difficult to eliminate.
-And do-it-yourself measures won’t work at all.
-So, your first step should be to contact our office.
-Our trained professionals will locate the bed bugs, apply the right treatment to infested areas, and will usually return for a follow-up inspection.
-Future inspections and treatments maybe necessary.
+Bed bugs are extremely difficult to eliminate, and do-it-yourself measures won’t work at all.
+Your first step should be to contact Armor Pest Control.
+Our trained professionals will locate the bed bugs, apply the right treatment to infested areas, and usually return for a follow-up inspection.
+Future inspections and treatments may be necessary.
+Call today for a free consultation!